Centsible Finance Logo White Text

 • When the customer pays the invoice, the lender releases the remaining balance, minus a financing fee.

-Debtor finance is ideal for businesses that operate on invoice-based transactions and experience delayed payments from clients.
+Cash-flow finance is ideal for businesses that operate on invoice-based transactions and experience delayed payments from clients.
 This includes: trade and manufacturing businesses, transport and logistics companies, professional services (e.g., legal firms, consultancies), wholesalers and distributors, etc.

-Is debtor finance a loan?
+Is cash-flow finance a loan?

-No, debtor finance is not a traditional loan.
+No, cash-flow finance is not a traditional loan.
 Instead of borrowing money, you are unlocking cash that already belongs to your business.
 This means there is no added debt—you are simply accessing your own working capital faster.

 Is there a commitment period?

-Debtor finance can be short-term or ongoing, depending on the lender and business needs.
+Cash-flow finance can be short-term or ongoing, depending on the lender and business needs.
 Some businesses use it occasionally to cover cash flow gaps, while others rely on it as a continuous funding facility.

 You can apply for both short term funding or long term funding, as some lenders offer rolling agreements, often with a minimum volume requirement (e.g., financing a percentage of invoices each month).